Q-Con/qcacher/README.md

 [docker-compose][docker-compose].
 If you don't have these tools installed please see the section of [installing them](#installing-docker).

-Further documentation and configurability is pending, but configure the `DNS_IP` in `docker-compose.yml` to that of your host, and have clients use the running machine as a DNS server.
+You should configure the following two environment variables in `docker-compose.yml` to provide the service:

+- `CACHE_IP` - the IPv4 address of the host running qcacher that clients can connect to
+- `CACHE_SUBNET` - the IPv4 subnet that qcacher should cache for (e.g. `192.168.0.0/16`)

+DNS for the affected clients should be provided by qcacher.

 Once you have Docker installed and the IP configured, it is a as simple as running `docker-compose up` in the root of the repository to start all the